Dpro03/dayplanner/README.md

-As a busy professional, I need to keep order and plan multiple tasks to be scheduled during my workday.
+As a busy professional, I need to keep a certain order to my day.
+I have many tasks on my schedule every day.
-This dayplanner will help me keep everything in order.
+This dayplanner will help me keep all my tasks and apointments in place.
-To use it, just pick a time-block, and enter a task due at   time, whether it is a meeting, a scheduled call to make, or any task that needs to be done at that time.
+To use it, just pick a time-block, and enter a task due at a specific hour, whether it is a meeting, a scheduled call to make, or any task that needs to be done at that time.
-To save this task, just hit the cooresponding cloud to the right of your text.
-This will save to local storage, that is, storge on your computer.
+To save this task, just hit the corresponding cloud to the right of your text.
+This will save to local storage, that is, storage on your computer.
 Don't worry!
 The space it takes up is miniscule!
 Here are the acceptance criteria of my day planner.

 GIVEN I am using a daily planner to create a schedule